Editor

 Vital Machinery

-This publication documents and departs from an exhibition which was first presented in 2022 at Dunedin Public Art Gallery and revisited with the same group of five artists in a further iteration a year later at Te Whare Toi o Heretaunga Hastings Art Gallery with further commissioned works.
-Designed by Eva Charlton, it includes a curatorial essay, exhibition documentation, artist’s writing and pageworks.
+This publication documents and departs from an exhibition which was first presented in 2022 at Dunedin Public Art Gallery and revisited with the same group of five artists in a further iteration a year later at Te Whare Toi o Heretaunga Hastings Art Gallery.
+Designed by Eva Charlton, it includes a curatorial essay, exhibition documentation, artists' writing, and pageworks.

 Designed by Eva Charlton